vinay72/book_list/README.md

 You can see the status by typing 'git status' in your Terminal in Linux OS.<br>
 You commit the changes which you make in this Repository.<br>
 You push the changes made by typing 'git push'.<br>
-All the changes are now pushed to your Repository.
+All the changes are now pushed to your Repository.<br>